eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/docs/document-manager/eu.europa.ec.eudi.wallet.document/-document/sign.md

 Sign the data with the document key

 If the key is locked, the key unlock data must be provided to unlock the key before signing the data.
-Otherwise, the method will return SignResult.KeyLocked.
+Otherwise, the method will return [Outcome](../-outcome/index.md) with the EcSignature.

 #### Return